danielBasgo/tinnitus-trainer/README.md

 ## Motivation & Problem Statement

 This project holds a special, personal significance for me.
 After recently being diagnosed with tinnitus myself, I was motivated to apply my data science skills to better understand the condition and contribute something positive to the space.

+Tinnitus is a widespread auditory condition that affects the quality of life for millions of people.
+Early and accurate diagnosis is crucial but can be challenging.
+Audiograms, which are visual representations of a person's hearing ability, often contain subtle patterns that can indicate a risk of tinnitus.

-My goal was to explore whether a deep learning model could be trained to automatically recognize subtle patterns in audiograms.
+My goal was to explore whether a deep learning model could be trained to automatically recognize these patterns.
+In doing so, I aimed not only to deepen my own knowledge but also to create a tool that could potentially assist medical professionals in diagnosis and help raise awareness of this condition.

 ## Understanding the Data: What is an Audiogram?